 Staff told us that they had received the training they needed to meet people's needs safely and effectively.
-The training matrix tracked staff training, and this ensured all staff received the training and updates needed to provide safe consistent care.
+The training matrix was overseen by an administrator and senior staff.
+This ensured all staff received the training and updates needed to provide safe consistent care.